 No matter the opinion on the establishment, the fact remains that Lacey did things illegally by not following County codes, by allegedly fraudulently representing himself and supposedly trying to blackmail county officials.
 Not to mention the questions raised about a home near the club that burned down and then was bulldozed before fire inspectors could complete their investigation.

 With the legalities far from over, one thing is for sure, Lacey will be spending quite a bit on attorney’s fees.
 Something that could perhaps empty his coffers.
-But then again, where does his money come from anyway?
+But then again, where does Richard Larry Lacey’s money come from anyway?
 Perhaps something the IRS may be interested in.

-Speaking on the overall situation, Ed Snook stated, “The committed people of Sunny Valley and County Officials will not let this business continue.
+Speaking on the overall situation, Edward Snook stated, “The committed people of Sunny Valley and County Officials will not let this business continue.
 Period.
 Looks to me like the party’s over .”

 Editors Note: Look for more upcoming articles on Club 71!